What Is Place? What Is Space?

 Place (pleis) verb – past tense and participle placed (pleist): 1a) transitive, to put or set in a particular place, position, or situation; to station; to posit; figurative to set in some condition, or relation to other things.
 Often a mere synonym of put, set.
 1b) To put or set (a number of things) in the proper relative places, i.e., in order or position; to arrange, dispose, adjust.
 1c) Cricket, Baseball, and other ball games.
 To control and guide (the ball) in making a stroke or hit.
 2a) To appoint (a person) to a place or post; to put in office; specifically, to induct a pastorate.
 2b) To find a place or situation for; to arrange for the employment, living, or marriage of; to settle.
 Sometimes construed with forth (obsolete), out.
 3) To put (a thing) into a suitable or desirable place for some purpose.
 Specifically 3a) To put out (money, funds) at interest; to invest.
 Often with out.
 3b) To put into the hands of a particular (selected) person or firm (an order for something to be supplied).
 3c) To dispose of to a customer.
 3d) To arrange for the performance or publication of: a play, literary production, or the like.
 4) figurative To put, set, fix, repose (faith, confidence, esteem, etc.) in or on a particular person or thing.
 5) To determine or indicate the place of; to assign a place to.
 5a) To assign or refer to a particular locality or set of circumstances; to locate.
 5b) To assign a certain rank or station to; to rank, class.
 5c) To fix the chronological position of; to date; to fix, determine (a date).
 5d) Racing.
 To state the place or position of (a horse, etc.) among the competitors when passing the winning post, which is usually done officially of the first three only; to be placed, to obtain a place among the first three.
 5e) To determine who or what a particular person (or thing) is; to assign to a particular class or category; to determine the importance of; to identify or recognize.
 Origin U.S. 5f) intransitive, Racing, Athletics, etc. To achieve a certain place or position (in a race, etc.); to be placed, specifically among the first three (U.S. the first two).
 Also transferred sense.
 6) to assign, attribute, impute, ascribe.
 6a) To hold (a quality or attribute) to reside or consist in something.
 6b) to refer (a fact or circumstance) to something as a cause; to ‘put down’ to.
 Obsolete.
 7) Football (Rugby).
 To get (a goal) from a place-kick.

-2. Rethinking the concept of place
+2. Rethinking the concept of place: place as system of processes

-I-R. a) Place is any real entity emerging from inorganic, organic, social and symbolic – or intellectual – processes.
+I-R. a) Place is any real entity emerging from inorganic, organic, social, and symbolic – or intellectual – processes.

-Place is any real entity emerging from inorganic, organic, social and symbolic – or intellectual – processes.
+Place is any real entity emerging from inorganic, organic, social, and symbolic – or intellectual – processes.

 a boundary is not that at which something stops, but that from which something begins its essential unfolding